Matching methods for truncation by death problems: Matching methods for SACE estimation

 The proposed matching framework enables researchers to answer a basic question: is there evidence for a causal effect of the treatment on the non-mortality outcome for at least one person?
 Failure to reject the null \eqref{Eq:SharpNull} means the data do not support a positive answer to this question.

 In a simple 1:1 matched set without replacement, the null hypothesis \eqref{Eq:SharpNull} can be tested using permutation tests, such as Wilcoxon signed-rank test.
-For 1:1 matching with replacement, the null of no causal effect can be non-parametrically tested by first grouping each treated survivor with all of their untreated matches, and then carrying out the aligned-rank test \citep{hodges1962rank}.
-We illustrate the use of this test in Section \ref{Sec:Data}.
+For 1:1 matching with replacement, the null of no causal effect can be non-parametrically tested by first grouping each treated survivor with all of their untreated matches, and then carrying out the aligned-rank test \citep{hodges1962rank,heller2009matching}.

 We turn to estimation and inference based on the sampling distribution.
 For standard observational studies, the average treatment effect is often estimated by the crude difference between the treated and the untreated among the matched sample, and (paired or unpaired) Student's $t$-test is used for inference.
 However, because the analogue of closeness for matching in observational studies typically cannot be achieved with non-small and/or continuous confounders, bias is expected. \cite{abadie2006large} studied the magnitude of this bias, gave conditions under which the crude difference estimator is consistent, and derived the asymptotic distribution of this estimator.